-Although much attention is given to the conservation of sensitive and pristine areas, another major priority for Oconee citizens to consider is the conservation of prime agricultural lands.
-With increasing demands placed on farms by development pressure, farm owners are starting to consider how they may protect their farmland.
-The South Carolina Legislature passed the Right to Farm Law, which "gives existing farms some protection from nuisance complaints.
-Its purpose is to lessen the loss of farmland caused by common law nuisance actions that arise when nonagricultural land uses expand into agricultural lands."
-The protections provided by the Right to Farm Law protect the farm operations from lawsuits but it does not protect land from being developed into other uses.
+Another area that must be considered by Oconee Citizens for Protection is the conservation of agricultural lands.
+With increasing demands placed on farms by development pressure, farm owners are starting to consider how they may protect their farm land.
+The South Carolina Legislature passed the Right to Farm Law which "gives existing farms some protection from nuisance complaints.
+Its purpose is to lessen the loss of farmland caused by common law nuisance actions that arise when nonagricultural land uses expand into agricultural lands."3 The protections provided by the Right to Farm Law protect the farm operations from law suits but it does not protect land from being developed into other types uses.
 True protection of land can be achieved though such mechanisms as land trusts, development rights, and good estate planning.
-The following map shows those areas in the county that are currently protected under a conservation easement of some kind.
+The following table has been adopted from the South Carolina Agricultural Landowners Guide.